Subscribe

 Step 4: Adoption approved!

-Once the shelter is 100% certain that the right decision is to unite you and the rescue dog, it will approve the adoption of your new pet.
-Now is when adoptive pet parents tie up any loose ends with paperwork and pay any fees.
+Congratulations!
+Once the shelter is 100% certain that the right decision is to unite you and the rescue dog, the next step is to tie up any loose ends with paperwork and pay any fees.
 Once this is complete, you will officially get your new dog and begin the new journey of bonding!

 You’ve hopefully already purchased the necessities needed at home, including food, bowls, toys, a bed, a lead, and a harness.
 We’ll walk you through each, below.